 memberplanet users: It’s never been easier to set up a donation page.
 Customizable templates and forms let you streamline the look of your fundraising page or marketing campaign.
 You can add a live donor ticker to monitor the campaign’s progress, as well as photos, videos and other interactive features to increase interest and support, which translates into larger dollar amounts.

-As a group leader, one of the highest mountains you’ll need to climb is reaching your fundraising goal.
+As an organization leader, one of the highest mountains you’ll need to climb is reaching your fundraising goal.
 Whether you’re planning for a big Greek Week event or something small for a local nonprofit, running a successful campaign requires organization, dedication and clear definitions of your goal.
 Combining our fundraising features with these simple tips will help optimize your donations and reach that mountain’s peak.

-The whole point of fundraising online is to make it as easy as possible to meet your goal, so we’ve cut out a few steps to not only give you a head start, but also rid you of paper work.
+The whole point of fundraising online is to make it as easy as possible to meet your goal.
+Using a template (we've got a free library templates!) will cut out a few steps to give you a head start, so you can get your fundraiser launched fast.

-1. Hover over Donation Sites on the left navigation sidebar
+1. Click Donation Sites on the left navigation sidebar

-2. Click Create Donation Site from the submenu
+2. Select Create Donation Site from the submenu

 4. Follow the rest of the prompts to create a donation campaign